Got poker questions? We’ve got answers.

 This is a skill you develop over time, but the amount of your starting bet before the flop will depend on your hole cards, your position at the table, the actions and behaviors of the other players, and the amount of the pot.
 If your hole cards are good and there are several players at the table, a large opening bet can work to your advantage, as some players will be scared off and fold.

 How important is table position in poker?

-The Button (as in dealer button) is the last and best position, as you get to see what all the other players do before placing your bet.
-Your position at the table can give you an advantage if you choose wisely – and Poker Power is helping you learn the skills to succeed at every table in life.
+The button (as in dealer button) is the last and best position, as you get to see what all the other players do before placing your bet.
+Your position at the table can give you an advantage if you choose wisely, and Poker Power can help you learn the skills to succeed at every table in life.

 Who can participate in Poker Power lessons?
 What if I’ve never played poker before?